 Abba Kovner in Vilna, 1944

-Born in 1918 in Sebastopol, Russia, Abba spent his high school years in Vilna, Lithuania -- the 'Jerusalem of Europe' -- where he joined the Ha-Shomer Ha-Za'ir youth movement.
+Born in 1918 in Sebastopol, Russia, Abba spent his high school years in Vilna, Lithuania, which was referred to as the 'Jerusalem of Europe.'
+There he joined the Ha-Shomer Ha-Za'ir youth movement.
 Hearing rumors of killings and mass graves in nearby Ponar, Abba and his youth group friends self-organized as partisans.
 They snuck out of the ghetto to execute sabotage missions, manufactured bombs, trained fighters, and acquired weapons that were smuggled into the ghetto in false-bottomed coffins or through the sewers.

 The FPO continually pleaded with the Jews of Vilna to join the partisans in a popular uprising.
 Realizing Vilna's Jews would not rise up before the final destruction of the ghetto, Abba sent the majority of the partisans (about 300) into the forest.
 Those who stayed, including Abba, took up positions in abandoned buildings and briefly fought the Germans before escaping the destruction.

 In 1961, Abba testified at the trial of Nazi war criminal Adolf Eichmann.
-He continued to inspire people with his writing, and won the "Israel Prize" in literature for his poetry in 1970.
-Abba Kovner passed away in 1987, Vitka Kempner in 2012.
+He continued to inspire people with his writing and won the "Israel Prize" in literature for his poetry in 1970.
+Abba Kovner passed away in 1987, followed by Vitka Kempner in 2012.
 They are survived by two children and several grandchildren.